alishasrivas/Predicting-YCStartup-Survival/README.md

-# Predicting Y Combinator Startups Performance: Logistic Regression
+# Predicting Y Combinator Startups Performance: Machine Learning

 ## 🚀 Project Overview

-This project aims to predict the performance of Y Combinator startups using logistic regression.
+This project aims to predict the performance of Y Combinator startups using machine learning.
 Our goal is to understand the key factors that contribute to the success of startups in the Y Combinator ecosystem and to explore what criteria Y Combinator looks for when evaluating potential startups for acceptance.

 ## 💡 Inspiration